 Note: If the child of a router terminates, the router will not automatically spawn a new child.
-In the event that all children of a router have terminated the router will terminate itself.
+In the event that all children of a router have terminated the router will terminate itself, unless it is a dynamic router, e.g. using a resizer.

-4.9.4 Router usage
+3.6.3 Router usage